Multilingual Environment and Social Communication in Autism

 Publications (in preparation)

-Suswaram, S., Gross, M., Jenkins, K., & Jimenez., A. (Under Review).
+Suswaram, S., Gross, M., Jenkins, K., & Jimenez., A. (March, 2023).
 Multilingual Environments and Social Communication Development in Minimally Verbal Autistic Children.
 Meeting on Language in Autism (MoLA)